kevin-hance/blog/content/post/hello-world.md

 3. Learn about state-of-the-art technologies in computer vision, mobile robotics, and controls.

 ### The Team
-The project is divided into two teams - one focused on hardware and another focused software.
+The project is divided into two teams - one focused on hardware and another focused on software.
 The hardware team is comprised of two mechanical engineering students, one computer engineering student, and one electrical engineering student.
 The software team is made up of four computer science students.

 ### Coming Soon...
+We are currently in the planning/design phase of our project.
 Be on the lookout for future blog posts!

-- [ ] An in-depth overview of our project plans for the MVP.
+- [ ] An in-depth overview of our project plans for the MVP
-- [ ] Information about the team.
+- [ ] Information about the team
-- [ ] Weekly updates on progress.
+- [ ] Weekly progress updates
-- [ ] Posts about our research and educational material detailing things we learn.
+- [ ] Posts about our research and educational material detailing things we learn

 ### Contact
-Send inquiries to:
+If you have any questions or comments, send us an email:

 <a href="mailto:lhartman3@zagmail.gonzaga.edu">lhartman3@<span style="display:none;">ignoreme-</span>zagmail.gonzaga.edu